Kuala Lumpur: Where Modern Marvels Meet Timeless Charm

 Geography, Climate & Best Time to Visit Kuala Lumpur

-Kuala Lumpur sits in a strategic location in peninsular Malaysia, just 35 kilometers from the country’s west coast.
-The city occupies 243.7 square kilometers at a relatively low elevation of 22 meters above sea level, positioned where the Gombak and Klang rivers converge in the Klang Valley.
+Kuala Lumpur sits in peninsular Malaysia, just 35 kilometers from the west coast.
+The city occupies 243.7 square kilometers at a relatively low elevation of 22 meters above sea level, where the Gombak and Klang rivers converge in the Klang Valley.
+Mountains to the east and south rim the valley, which has shaped the city’s growth pattern and contributes to occasional flooding during heavy monsoon rains.

 Tropical Climate